A Field Manual for Community Dengue Response · Pune District, Maharashtra

 🌧️

-Over 80% of dengue deaths in Pune District occur after monsoon onset in June.
-Intensify household surveys from June through November.
-SATHI field data from Pune confirms the double-bind: water storage during dry months (often March–May) and monsoon puddles (June–October) both sustain breeding year-round.
+Over 80% of dengue deaths in Pune District happen after monsoon onset in June.
+Step up your household surveys from June through November.
+But here's the thing, SATHI field data from Pune shows it's a year-round problem.
+Water storage during dry months (March to May) keeps breeding going just as much as monsoon puddles (June to October) do.

 Mar Apr May Jun ▲ Jul ▲ Aug ▲ Sep ▲ Oct ▲ Nov Dec